CleverCloud/clever-client.js/README.md

 Those helpers are ready to use for browsers or Node.js and for oAuth v1 signature auth.
 The recommended way is to wrap those helpers in one place of your app and to reuse it everywhere you need to send API calls.

-### In a browser based project?

-Here's an example for a browser based project using ECMAScript modules with oAuth v1 signature and using the `fetch` API to send requests.
+Here's an example using ECMAScript modules with oAuth v1 signature and using the `fetch` API to send requests.

 In a file, expose this function: